El Dorado Man Sentenced To 15 Years In Federal Prison For Drug Trafficking

 U.S. Attorney's Office, Western District of Arkansas

-El Dorado, Arkansas – Duane (DAK) Kees, United States Attorney for the Western District of Arkansas, announced today that Charles “Marty” Permenter, age 56, of El Dorado, Arkansas was sentenced yesterday to 180 months in federal prison followed by three years of supervised release, on one count of Conspiracy to Distribute Methamphetamine.
+El Dorado, Arkansas - Kenneth Elser, United States Attorney for the Western District of Arkansas, announced that Pradis Lee Benton, aka Benton, age 42, of El Dorado, was sentenced today to 180 months in federal prison followed by three years of supervised release on one count of Possession with Intent to Distribute Methamphetamine.
 The Honorable Susan O. Hickey presided over the sentencing hearing in the United States District Court in El Dorado.

-Permenter was indicted by a federal grand jury in August 2016 and pled guilty in March 2017.
+Benton was named in a federal indictment in August of 2016 and pled guilty to the charge in October of 2016.

-This case was investigated by The FBI and the FBI Task Force.
-Assistant United States Attorneys Ben Wulff and Graham Jones prosecuted the case for the United States.
+The United States Marshal Service and the 13th Judicial Drug Task Force investigated the case.
+Assistant United States Attorney Ben Wulff prosecuted the case for the United States.